tkne/zbxitsc/GLLD/README.md

 We are going to create two graph templates now:

 - "Disk iops Read/Write Bytes/s", which contains the items for "Read Bytes/s" and "Write Bytes/s"
 - "Disk iops Read/Write IOPS", which contains the items for "Read IOPS/s" and "Write IOPS/s"

+Use the screenshots below as a guide for your setup:

 ![graph_bps](https://imgur.com/WPGESDx.png)